quarkusio/quarkus-super-heroes/README.md

 Pick one of the 4 versions of the application from the table below and execute the appropriate docker compose command from the `quarkus-super-heroes` directory.

+> [!NOTE]
-   > **NOTE**: You may see errors as the applications start up.
+> You may see errors as the applications start up.
 This may happen if an application completes startup before one if its required services (i.e. database, kafka, etc).
 This is fine.
 Once everything completes startup things will work fine.
 >
 > There is a [`watch-services.sh`](scripts/watch-services.sh) script that can be run in a separate terminal that will watch the startup of all the services and report when they are all up and ready to serve requests.
 >
 > Run `scripts/watch-services.sh -h` for details about it's usage.

 | Description | Image Tag       | Docker Compose Run Command                                               | Docker Compose Run Command with Monitoring                                                                       |
 |-------------|-----------------|--------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|
 | JVM Java 17 | `java17-latest` | `docker compose -f deploy/docker-compose/java17.yml up --remove-orphans` | `docker compose -f deploy/docker-compose/java17.yml -f deploy/docker-compose/monitoring.yml up --remove-orphans` |
 | Native      | `native-latest` | `docker compose -f deploy/docker-compose/native.yml up --remove-orphans` | `docker compose -f deploy/docker-compose/native.yml -f deploy/docker-compose/monitoring.yml up --remove-orphans` |

+> [!TIP]
-> **NOTE:** If your system does not have the `compose` sub-command, you can try the above commands with the `docker-compose` command instead of `docker compose`.
+> If your system does not have the `compose` sub-command, you can try the above commands with the `docker-compose` command instead of `docker compose`.

 Once started the main application will be exposed at `http://localhost:8080`.
 If you want to watch the [Event Statistics UI](event-statistics), that will be available at `http://localhost:8085`.
 The Apicurio Registry will be available at `http://localhost:8086`.